La Rumorosa Baja California

 • Mirador El Hongo (The Mushroom Viewpoint): Named for a rock formation that resembles a mushroom, this overlook provides stunning views of the surrounding desert and mountains.

-• Mirador Cerro del Centinela (Sentinel Hill Viewpoint): Located atop a hill, this overlook offers commanding views of the surrounding landscape, including the winding road through La Rumorosa.
+• Mirador Cerro del Centinela (Sentinel Hill Viewpoint): Located atop a hill, this overlook offers commanding views of the surrounding landscape.

 8. Hike La Rumorosa

-Exploring scenic trails along La Rumorosa is so much fun!
+Exploring scenic trails along this highway is so much fun!
+Here is a quick list of the best trails in the area:

 Best hikes in La Rumorosa